VA Aid and Attendance Benefits: Everything Caregivers Need to Know

 Presented by Givers

 Are you in need of financial assistance?
 VA Aid and Attendance Benefits can help families afford the care they need.
-This government program allows veterans with needs like family caregiving.
+This government program provides veterans with needs like family caregiving.
 While only some qualify, finding out if a senior can receive this generous monthly stipend will help them live a fuller, healthier life and offset high financial costs.
 This guide will take you step-by-step through the application process.

 What is VA Aid and Attendance?